A collection of evidence-based guidelines to help you optimize your dental hygiene education practice.

 National Board Dental Hygiene Examination Resource

-The Joint Commission on National Dental Examinations releases an annual guide for dental hygiene students taking the National Board Dental Hygiene Examination (NBDHE).
-It provides essential information on application procedures, examination content, scoring, and testing protocols that students must review before applying for the exam.
+This annual guide from the Joint Commission on National Dental Examinations provides essential information on application procedures, examination content, scoring, and testing protocols for the NBDHE.

 View the latest here